famarting/famartinrh.github.io/_posts/2020-04-22-event-driven-enmasse.md

 About messaging infrastructure, if you are doing microservices you are likely using Kubernetes, so you may want to run your messaging infrastructure inside Kubernetes as well, and if the installation and management of that infrastructure can be automated using Kubernetes operators that's even better.
 There are two options here that I would like to remark, each one with it's own specific characteristics making a difference in the kind of events that our application will be able to use.

-You probabily have heard of [Apache Kafka](https://kafka.apache.org/), a high performing commit log based messaging broker that use it's own protocol and set of clients.
+You probably have heard of [Apache Kafka](https://kafka.apache.org/), a high performing commit log based messaging broker that use it's own protocol and set of clients.
 Very popular nowadays and a solid choice for most event driven applications.
 To highlight, it allows for replayable events thanks to it's commit log based implementation.
 For the Kubernetes world there is [Strimzi] an open-source Kubernetes operator to deploy and manage kafka brokers installations.

-Other option I would like to highlight is going for an AMQP based broker, [AMQP](https://www.amqp.org/) is a standarized and battle tested protocol for messaging.
+Other option I would like to highlight is going for an AMQP based broker, [AMQP](https://www.amqp.org/) is a standardized and battle tested protocol for messaging.
 There are plenty of options here but if we want a solution inside the Kubernetes world a good choice is [Enmasse], claimed as self-service messaging on Kubernetes.
 Enmasse is an open-source Kubernetes operator to deploy and manage AMQP based messaging infrastructure.Enmasse is based in other open-source projects such as [Apache ActiveMQ](https://activemq.apache.org/), [Apache Qpid Dispatch Router](https://qpid.apache.org/components/dispatch-router/index.html)...
 Enmasse provides a series of abstractions that allow developers to carelessly request messaging resources for their applications and at the same time allowing admins to manage resource limits.
 As per an Event-Driven architecture, and opposite to Strimzi, Enmasse does not support replayable events but supports volatile and durable event types.

 As stated in the title of this blog, the purpose here is to explore Enmasse so I'm going to focus on showcase some of it's functionalities as well as show that it is useful as the messaging infrastructure provider for an Event-Driven based microservices architecture.